DutchCodingCompany/filament-socialite/README.md

     // Allow registration through socials
     'registration' => false,

+    // If you set this config to true, the `users.password` column must be nullable
+    // or an error will be thrown when the user is created.
+    // If you set this config to false, the user will be registered using a strong
+    // random password.
+    'keep_null_password' => true,

     // Specify the providers that should be visible on the login.
     // These should match the socialite providers you have setup in your services.php config.
     'providers' => [